DrNiro/fun_with_python/README.md

 # fun_with_python
 Some little math phenomenons

+ChaosGame - What shape will appear?

-ChaosGame - 3 fixed points on a canvas.
+            3 fixed points on a canvas.

             Select random point and draw a dot half-way towards it, and repeat.

-            What shape will appear?

 GoldenFlowers - What is the best way for a flower to spread its seeds? - Golden ratio is the answer.

             Parameters:

-               - Factor: Values between 0 to 1 (Default 0) - Works with all values.
+               - Factor: Values between 0 to 1 (Default 0) - 1.1 same impact as 0.1.

                - Number of dots: How many dots in a layer (Default 200).